Skip to main content

 Good to know: Pausing is ideal for seasonal expenses or when you switch vendors temporarily.
 Cancelling is best when you no longer need the expense at all.

-Click the Activity tab to see a detailed log of everything the recurring expense system has done.
+Click the Activity tab to see a chronological feed of expense creation activity.

 What you will see: